MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch3.md

 ![Module3hapter3step5im](images/module3chapter3step5im.PNG)

-6. Now drag the "PhotonUser" game object into the "prefabs" folder in the project panel.
+6. Drag the "PhotonUser" game object into the "prefabs" folder in the project panel.
 Then, delete it from the scene.
+We have now created a prefab that will be used when spawning or instantiating new players in a shared experience.

 ![Module3Chapter3step6im](images/module3chapter3step6im.PNG)

-> note: make sure that the game object successfully copied correctly into the "prefabs" folder, otherwise you will have to create it again and copy it again.
+> Note: ensure that the game object has successfully copied into the "prefabs" folder before deleting it from your hierarchy.

-7. Much like step 3, create a new object in the hierarchy, but name it "SharedPlayground."
-Then, click "add component" and search for "generic network manager" and click it.
-Change the positioning of the object to x=0, y=0, and z =0 as well.
+7. Create a new object in the hierarchy (using similar instructions to that of Step 3), and name it "SharedPlayground."
+Then, click "Add Component" and search for "generic network manager" and click it to add the Generic Network Manager component.
+Change the position of the object to x=0, y=0, and z =0.

 ![Module3Chapter3step7im](images/module3chapter3step7im.PNG)